jochster/starter-hugo-research-group-iloc/content/tour/slider.md

 content:
   slides:
+    - title: Call for poster presentations
+      content: Poster sessions in the workshop: open to present novel, past or ongoing research related to the topics covered by the workshop
+      align: center
+      background:
+        position: right
+        color: '#666'
+        brightness: 0.7
+        media: "call_for_posters.png"
     - title: 👋 Welcome to the 2nd iLoc workshop
       content: planned to be held September 24th, 2023 in Bilbao, Spain at the 26th IEEE ITSC
       align: center